JackCooper666/learning-note/career/future plan.md

 	2. China
 		1. the robotics algorithm jobs are the best
 # the main things you needs to do with priority
-1. phd
+1. Phd
-	1. phd applications
+	1. Phd applications
 	2. Articles
 	3. mini-bus project
 2. jobs